KarelZe/thesis/references/obsidian/chapters/🪛feature engineering.md

 [^2]: See chapter on ordered boosting, [[extensions-to-tabtransformer]], or the [[fttransformer]].
 [^3]: Notice the similarities to the positional encoding used in [[@vaswaniAttentionAllYou2017]].
 [^4]: Optionally, add proof in the appendix.
+[^5]: Subsequent scaling may also affect the imputation constant.